ConnectedLib/connectedlib10/modules/communitymapping/section-1-0.md

 In this section we will discuss what community mapping is and why it is important to your library.

 ## Learning Outcomes For This Section

+**After completing the Community Mapping module, you will be able to...**
 <ul class="fancy">
   <li>Explain what a community asset map is</li>
   <li>Describe why community mapping is valuable to your library</li>